pajouheshgar/Pajouheshgar.github.io/Posts/Image_Similarity_Measure/Image_Similarity_Measure.md

 We see that L2 distance between images can produce rubbish results!
-As you see closest image to top view of a head is a bride and broom walking on a green field!
+As you see the closest image to the top view of a head is a bride and groom walking on a green field!
 (Perhaps because both images have a white area in the center.)

 So can we do better?
-If we could transform each image to an space which closer points have similar characteristics then we can use L2 distance in transformed space and expect better results.
+If we could transform each image into a new space which closer points have similar characteristics then we can use L2 distance in transformed space and expect better results.

 #### Transforming Image Into meaningful space:
-The idea is to use some pretrained neural network!
+The idea is to use some pre-trained neural network!
 I have used VGG19.
 This network was trained on ImageNet dataset which consists of nearly 14 million images which are labeled among 1000 different categories.
 Some of these images are shown below